eppleton/frgaal/README.md

 }
 ```

-The features of the language are similar to features of the Java language,
+Frgaal gives you the syntax of modern Java language,
-but unlike in Java, many of them can be compiled to run on Java 8.
+but unlike `javac` in the JDK, it allows you to compile them to run on Java 8.

 Supported Features
 ------------------